luiscoco/Spark_for_Java-Tuples/README.md

 # Spark for Java: Tuples

+Please also visit this URL for introducing you in Java Tuples: https://www.baeldung.com/java-tuples

 ## 1. Introduction

 **Apache Spark** is a powerful, **distributed computing system** that allows for big data processing and analytics across clusters of computers